 - Macro and micronutrients are required as an energy source and for the synthesis of protoplasm

-The dedifferentiated cells again lose their capacity to divide, i.e. redifferentiation.
+The dedifferentiated cells again lose their capacity to divide, it is called redifferentiation.

 Development is controlled by various intrinsic and extrinsic factors: